kaa1203/goit-node-hw-01/README.md

 # Node.js Homework 1
-	A homework about file manipulation using path, fs and command.
+	A homework about file manipulation using path, fs and commander.

 ## Screen shots